 Mileage from Hof Hostel: 17.0 round trip

-This distance is somewhat arbitrary, Apryle and I simply walked up this road until it became a trail, then took the trail until we felt that we got the best view of the mountains in the background.
+This distance is somewhat arbitrary; Apryle and I simply walked up this road until it became a trail, then took the trail until we felt that we got the best view of the mountains in the background.
 This hike was somewhat impromptu as well, we were both starting to feel more energized and decided that we would go as far as we felt comfortable.

 Essentially we took a small ridgeline from the Hof until it spit us out on a stone road that parallels the Cojup through a narrow canyon.
-After a few miles the wide road gave way to a single track trail, unfortunately it appears that this trail is to be widened into a road (large tractor was parked here).
+After a few miles the wide road gave way to a single-track trail, unfortunately it appears that this trail is to be widened into a road (large tractor was parked here).

 The single track cuts through a myriad of native flora along an undulating path that crosses the occasional rambling stream.
-Unfortunately, like every other mountain valley in Peru, it is full of cattle and there feces in the creeks.
+Unfortunately, like every other mountain valley in Peru, it is full of cattle and their feces in the creeks.
 After 8.5 miles and with picturesque views of Palcaraju Oeste, Palcaraju Este, and Chinchey in the background, we decided to make our way back to our camp.
 A leisurely 5.5 hour hike in the Andes that could not be beat, until Llaca…

 Mileage from Hof Hostel: 17.5 round trip

 From the Hof, we took the ridgeline to the road that we took to Cojup Canyon, except at the canyon entrance we made a left and followed the switchback in the road.
 The walk up the road is relatively peaceful until it meets up with another road coming up from Huaraz.